jayciemcbrayer/atm/README.md

 * The code should be well documented with comments, have good code structure, and follow naming conventions.

 * Push your code to your repository.
+#pseudocode
+Access account via PIN
+Create an account via PIN
+See balance
+Deposit money and see updated balance
+Widthdrawl money and see updated balance
+Change PIN